daptontech/gatsby-plugin-tawk.to/README.md

-# gatsby-plugin-tawk
+# gatsby-plugin-tawk-updated

+First of all, I thank [JodyPSmith](https://github.com/JodyPSmith) for the plugin.
-This is Forked work from https://github.com/JodyPSmith/gatsby-plugin-tawk.
-I just updated dependencies and fixed issues in building.
+This is Forked work from [Repo](https://github.com/JodyPSmith/gatsby-plugin-tawk).
+> I just updated dependencies and fixed issues in building.

 A simple plugin that adds the tawk live chat window [https://dashboard.tawk.to/#/admin] to every page of your Gatsby site.